By the way, ladies and gentlemen, an observation slash question about journalism.

 They're starting to lose it.

-He's from Maryland, and he's uh ranking member of the House Democrat leadership.
+Chris Van Holland, he's from Maryland, and he's a ranking member of the House Democrat leadership.

 Slammed Jeb Bush today.